CAPTAIN-BLACTRACT/Navodaya-Alumnus-website/README.md

 # Navodaya Alumnus website
- we will creste a website for connecting navodayans
+ we will create a website for connecting navodayans